-MDB_OBJ_EXEC Look in the executable's symbol table (.symtab section).
+- MDB_OBJ_EXEC Look in the executable's symbol table (.symtab section).
 For kernel crash dumps, this corresponds to the symbol table from the unix.X file or from /dev/ksyms.
-MDB_OBJ_RTLD Look in the runtime link-editor's symbol table.
+MDB OBJ RTLD Look in the runtime link-editor's symbol table.
+For kernel crash - MDB_OBJ_RTLD Look in the runtime link-editor's symbol table.
 For kernel crash dumps, this corresponds to the symbol table for the krtld module.
-MDB_OBJ_EVERY Look in all known symbol tables.
-For kernel crash dumps, this includes the .symtab and .dynsym sections from the unix.X file or /dev/ksyms, as well as per-module symbol tables if these have been processed. object If the name of a particular load object is explicitly specified, the search is restricted to the symbol table of this object.
-The object can be named according to the naming convention for load objects described in "Symbol Name Resolution" on page 29.